 Alex has strengths in community development and engagement.
 He is active in the community and cultural affairs and has developed solid relationships with service providers, participates in multiple committees, and is passionate about equality and empowering marginalized and vulnerable populations.

-Alex has a MSc in Public Administration and Public Policy from the Department of Government at the London School of Economics.
-He has a Master of Social Work from Dalhousie University, as well as a Bachelor of Social Work with a First Class Standing from UBC. .
+Alex has a Masters in Public Administration and Public Policy from the Department of Government at the London School of Economics.
+He has a Master of Social Work from Dalhousie University, as well as a Bachelor of Social Work from the University of British Columbia with a First Class Standing.

-Alex is the Founder of Sher Vancouver which is a social, cultural, and support organization for LGBTQ South Asians and friends.
-He also is the Founder and Board Member of the Dignity Seniors Society which aims to develop affordable housing for vulnerable seniors in Vancouver.
+Alex is the founder of Sher Vancouver which is a social, cultural, and support non-profit organization for LGBTQ South Asians and friends.
+Everyone is welcome in Sher.
+He is also a founding member of the Dignity Seniors Society which aims to build affordable housing for vulnerable seniors in Vancouver.

 Alex is the author of the book “Catalyst” which was a Finalist in the Current Events and Social Change category of the Next Generation Indie Book Awards.

 Alex has received many awards and recognitions.
 Most notably, he was the recipient of the Meritorious Service Medal (MSM) from the Governor General of Canada.